 - Obeying constraints.
 You can’t consider every portfolio, only those that obey constraints.
 These can be basic constraints that apply to all accounts, like “you can’t spend more than you have” (no buying on margin) or “you can’t own negative shares” (no short sales).
 Or they can be account specific, like “never sell Walmart” and “never buy tobacco”.

 - Dealing with conflicting constraints.
 Sometimes constraints conflict.
 For example, it might not be possible to simultaneously obey tax budget and asset class min/max constraints.
 You need to decide what the optimizer should do.
-Return a “I can’t do this” error message?
+Return an “I can’t do this” error message?
 Or privilege one of the constraints over the other?

-- You need a uniform measure of drift.
+- Creating a uniform measure of drift.
 In the above examples, we talked about drift, but never described how it’s measured.
-The standard approach is to use is expected “tracking error”, defined as (wait for it) the estimated standard deviation of the distribution of return differences between two portfolios.
+The standard approach is to use expected “tracking error”, defined as (wait for it) the estimated standard deviation of the distribution of return differences between two portfolios.
 Tracking error is usually calculated using a risk model (which is its own story--possibly the subject of a future post).

 - Not trading on noisy data.
 Drift and return estimates are inexact.
 If you treat them as perfect predictors of the future, you’ll end up trading too much and possibly making overly concentrated bets.
 You need to take countermeasures to prevent noisy data causing noisy trades.